thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 ### 0.9.2 (2020-08-05) {#v0_9_2}

-* Canister controllers can stop/start canisters and can query their status.
+* Cube controllers can stop/start canisters and can query their status.
-* Canister controllers can delete canisters
+* Cube controllers can delete canisters

 ### 0.9.1 (2020-07-20) {#v0_9_1}